 If you or a family member may have been injured by Penumbra’s JET 7 catheter, contact our nationwide Product Liability Litigation Team for help.
 At Meyers & Flowers, our legal litigation team is ready to help patients and their loved ones who may have suffered serious injury, adverse reactions, or death due to the JET 7 Xtra Flex.
 Our lawyers have a reputation for diligently fighting for the rights and protection of our clients in court.
 Contact us to discuss your legal options.

-If you or a family member have experienced an injury due to a Penumbra catheter, Meyers & Flowers is ready to help.
+If you or a family member have experienced an injury and are in need of a Penumbra catheter lawyer in Chicago, Meyers & Flowers is ready to help.
 Contact the Meyers & Flowers team to explore your legal options.
 We can be reached at [email protected], filling out a free case evaluation, or at 877-221-2511.